littlemanco/helm-linkerd/README.md

 $ helm install --name my-release path/to/chart/
 ```

 The command deploys linkerd on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration)
+The values.yaml file lists all
-section lists the parameters that can be configured during installation.
+configuration that can be varied during install, and the [configuration](#configuration) section details how to
+override this configuration.

 > **Tip**: List all releases using `helm list`